 Students would not have to take same standardized tests as public school students

-Under the new voucher program, there would be no clear apples-to-apples markers between students in public schools and students getting public money vouchers for private schools.
+Under the new voucher program, this clear apples-to-apples comparison between students in public schools and students getting public money vouchers for private schools would go away.
 Private schools will have to test students annually, but the bill allows the test to be any nationally standardized test that is “aligned to the private school’s instructional plan…”

-These test results must be provided to the Comptroller’s Office of Research and Education Accountability and will presumably be available to the public, but they will be of no help in determining whether the private schools in the voucher program provide better schooling than public schools.
+The bill requires that the private school test results of voucher students must be provided to the Comptroller’s Office of Research and Education Accountability.
+These will presumably be available to the public, but some think they will be of little or no help in determining whether the private schools in the voucher program provide better schooling than public schools.
 In other words, the public would know how much of their tax dollars are being spent on the new voucher program but not whether the students in the program are doing better or worse than kids in public schools.

 Who will benefit most from the vouchers?

-Beyond test results, which sometimes are criticized as imprecise measures of academic achievement anyway, the new program differs from the pilot by loosening and eventually eliminating income limits.
+Beyond test results, which sometimes are criticized as imprecise measures of academic achievement anyway, the new program differs from the pilot by loosening income limits.

 The new voucher program in the first year would limit 10,000 of the 20,000 vouchers to families whose household income does not exceed 300% of the federal guidelines for reduced-cost lunches.
-That currently equates to about $173,000 for a family of four.
+That currently equates to $173,160 for a family of four.
 The other 10,000 vouchers have no income limit.
-The pilot program limits all vouchers to families at 200% of the federal guidelines, which is currently $115,440 for a family of four.
+The pilot program, however, limits all vouchers to families at 200% of the federal guidelines, which is currently $115,440 for a family of four.

 So will this program mostly help the wealthy, as some critics have complained?

 This may be hard to document after the fact.
 I’m not certain from the bill’s language that a person’s household income on an application form for the voucher program will be public information.
 Perhaps the Tennessee Department of Education could release this with the person’s name kept confidential.
-It would be more probable that the state could independently study the household income levels of students receiving vouchers.
-Nothing in the bill so far requires this.
-However, an effort to make sure this information became public in some way would go a long way in assuring Tennesseeans that this is not just a bill for the rich but benefits the middle-class as well.
+It would be more probable that the state could independently study the household income levels of students receiving vouchers, but nothing in the bill so far requires this.
+An effort to make sure this information became public in some way would be a step in assuring Tennesseeans that this is not just a bill for the rich but benefits the middle-class as well.

-I do think it would be likely that the state would be required under the public records law to reveal the number of recipients under the income-capped vouchers and the number under the no-income caps as it exists in the first year.
-But this would be rather vague and just two categories.
+I do think it’s likely that the state would be required under the public records law to reveal the number of recipients under the first year’s income-capped vouchers and the number under the no-income caps as it exists in the first year.
+But this would be quite vague and just two categories.

 Will most vouchers go to students already in private school?